fegomezl/Brinicle/README.md

 ## Abstract

 Below the Arctic sea ice, under the right conditions, a flux of icy brine flows down into the sea.
 The icy brine has a much lower fusion point and is denser than normal seawater.
 As a result, it sinks while freezing everything around it, forming an ice channel called a brinicle (also known as ice stalactite).
-We simulate this phenomenon assuming cylindrical symmetry.
-The fluid is considered viscous and quasi-stationary, and the problem is formulated by taking advantage of the setup symmetries.
-The heat and salt transport are weakly coupled to the fluid motion and are modeled with the corresponding conservation equations, accounting for the diffusive and convective effects.
-The coupled system of partial differential equations is discretized and solved with the help of the MFEM finite element library.
-With the simulation, we were able to capture the general behavior of a system undergoing a phase change.
-Although there are some discrepancies with the physical system such as brine accumulation, we managed to generate brinicle-like structures with the model proposed using low temperatures and flows while also recovering dendrite composition, which is a physically expected feature from the system.
+In this paper, we develop a mathematical model for this phenomenon, assuming cylindrical symmetry.
+The fluid is considered to be viscous and quasi-stationary.
+The heat and salt transport are weakly coupled to the fluid motion and are modeled with the corresponding conservation equations, accounting for diffusive and convective effects.
+Finite element discretization is employed to solve the coupled system of partial differential equations.
+We find that the model can capture the general behavior of the physical system and generate brinicle-like structures while also recovering dendrite composition, which is a physically expected feature aligned with previous experimental results.
+It is the first complete model proposed that captures the global structure of the physical phenomenon.
+Although, it has some discrepancies, such as brine accumulation.

 ## Citation

 ```
 @article{brinicle,
   title = {On the simulation of a Brinicle},
-  author = {Felipe G\'{o}mez and Carlos Andr\'{e}s del Valle and Jili\'{a}n Jim\'{e}nez},
+  author = {Felipe G\'{o}mez, Carlos Andr\'{e}s del Valle, Juli\'{a}n Jim\'{e}nez, Boyan S. Lazarov, Juan Galvis},
   journal = {},
   doi = {},
   volume = {},